SHL Test Results | How Do I Get the Best Score?

 Q: Do the features of a person’s hand provide clues to his/her job?

-First, in the Verbal Reasoning test it is vital that you only answer the question using only information and knowledge gained from the text.
-If the question goes beyond the scope of the text, then the answer is probably False or Cannot say
+First, in the Verbal Reasoning test, it is vital that you only answer the question using only the information and knowledge gained from the text.
+If the question goes beyond the scope of the text, then the answer is probably False or Cannot say.

 This is a slightly nuanced answer.
-As the passage does mention that ‘one third of sufferers experience an aura’, it’s not defined what that means.
+The passage mentions that one-third of sufferers experience an aura.
+The word aura is not clearly defined.
 Is it a sensitivity to light or only an effect of one’s perception?

 To Summarise: